student studying outside with laptop

 Plastics fabrication will acquaint students with some of the most common types of plastics used in 21st-century industries and design firms.
 Students will learn techniques for machining plastics; types of fastening, selecting, and using appropriate adhesives for plastics; and assembling plastic to wood projects, prototypes, and models.

-ENGR 491/891 Preparation for Professional Engineering Licensure (1 credit)
+ENGR 491/891 Preparation for Professional Licensure (1 credit)

-JOMC 292 How to Get Your Drone License (1 credit)
+JOMC 292 How To Get Your Drone License (1 credit)

 Students in this course will learn to understand the FFA requirements to fly drones for media production purposes and will understand the process to obtain appropriate licenses to fly drones professionally.